 Church keys weren’t exactly used for gaining access to a church.
 They were actually used to open bottles and cans!
 They could still be of use today, but there are other bottle/can openers available on the market.

 2. Record adapters

-People don’t really spin records anymore, but back in the old days these were a necessity.
-Record adapters were used to help LPs fit onto a different record player turntable.
+People don’t really spin records much anymore, but back in the old days these were a necessity.
+Record adapters were used to help the smaller 45 rpm singles to fit onto a different record player designed for larger LPs.

 3. Wonder Sauna Hot Pants

 Would you believe us if we said that this was used to help people lose weight?
 Would you wear it in public today?
 These pants were apparently designed to help melt away fat from people’s stomachs and thighs like a charm.

 4. Coin-shaped needle threaders

 Back in the old days, seweing was a pretty common things for most women to take part in, and these needle threaders were definitely sought after due to their beautiful, coin-shaped design.
 Nowadays, much different forms of needle threaders exist.